Integrate Furnace quotes + enter

 estimatedVeOut(andprincipalClaim + bonusClaim) - Minimum output (

-minVeOut) as the output slippage guard (derived from the quote) - short swap
+minVeOut) as the output slippage guard (derived from the quote) - on swap paths (input token ≠ CLAIM), the Furnace uses a protocol-set swap deadline:

 - Input amount (user budget):